 The human brain is the largest, most complex, most amazing, and most miraculous organ of the human body.
 It is the most developed brain on planet earth.
 It is difficult even to know how to fathom and categorize it.
-Neurologists tell us that we use only a tiny portion of our brainpower, capacity, and potential.
-What is even more amazing is that we have two of them: a right brain and a left brain.
+Neurologists tell us that we use only a tiny portion of our capacity and potential.
+What is even more amazing is that we have two of them: a right one and a left one.

 Over time, the brain can lose its sharpness from various types of injury, neglect, self-abuse, or deterioration.
 When you are about to go out, do you often have the thought: “Oops, I forgot to bring my mobile phone and wallet!”
 Or you suddenly turn around and say to yourself: “I just put my car keys down a minute ago, where are they now?”